jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 ![step3](https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafkreifdfgfcmht43o4jy4fd2mk3vuftpvdl66g5rn2lq23jrfzvz7hvj4)

-_The arrow shown in this diagram doesn't represent an actual transaction on-chain.
-If I try to spend the 3500 USDC, the processor will refuse to co-sign the transaction (so the funds are effectively locked)._
+_The arrow shown in the above diagram does **not** represent an actual transaction on-chain.
+The lock is managed by the processor.
+If I try to create a transaction which would bring my balance below 3500 USDC, the processor will refuse to co-sign that transaction.
+This effectively locks 3500 USDC in the account.
+This method of locking is key to safenet's speed (creating the lock on-chain would require waiting for transactions to finalize)._

 _You may be wondering, "If the processor must co-sign all spends, what's to stop the processor from refusing to co-sign any transactions and holding my account hostage"?
-The solution for that will be described later._
+I'll explain the solution for that later._

 **Step 4**: The processor delivers the 1 ETH to my account on Base, fulfilling the intent.